-Summing up, the disagreement among previous studies on the nexus between aid and economic growth indicates that the empirical evidence is largely inconclusive.
+Summing up, the disagreement among previous studies indicates that the empirical evidence on the nexus between aid and economic growth is largely inconclusive.
 This indecisive relationship calls the attention to the falseness of drawing one conclusion for all countries particularly when the case of a single country is considered.
 Taking the aim of this paper into account, studying the case of Sudan is of a great importance for both policymakers and donors.
-To the best of authors' knowledge, the only cited empirical study on aid effectiveness in Sudan as a single country has been done by Nour (2011).
+To the best of authors' knowledge, the only cited empirical study on aid effectiveness in Sudan has been done by Nour (2011).
 Depending on data collected at micro level, the author investigated the contribution of Chinese resources (i.e. loans, grants and aid) to improve the performance of Sudan economy.
 Her results showed that these resources exercise both a negative and a positive impact on Sudan economy.
 Specifically, the positive impact results from the fact that the Chinese resources crowds in domestic capital and offer funds for developmental projects.
 In contrast, the negative effects emerge from the fact that these financial resources accumulate Sudanese foreign debts.
-Furthermore, the author argued that, compared to other conventional aid which mostly focuses on humanitarian aspects, Chinese aid is considered highly effective since it takes into account the aspects of sustainable development.
 However, the conclusions established by Nour (2011) face many limitations.
 First, her study limits its scope to one type of aid (i.e. project aid) and, thus, doesn't allow to induct a concise conclusion on the full impact of aid on economic growth in Sudan.
-Second, a part from this shortcoming, the study used project level data and restricted the analysis to only donor, while Sudan used to receive a huge amount of ODA from different donors.
-Disaggregating aid in such manner would reduce the generalizability of the findings obtained.
-Finally, analyzing the impact of aid on economic growth using descriptive statistics and without resorting to sophisticated econometric methods would undermine the ability of the analysis to capture the marginal effects among the variables studied and, hence. raises doubt on the accuracy of the results obtained by this study.
+Second, Nour's study used project level data and restricted the analysis to one donor, while Sudan used to receive ODA from different donors.
+Finally, analyzing the impact of aid on economic growth using descriptive statistics without resorting to sophisticated econometric methods may undermine the ability of the analysis to capture the marginal effects among the variables studied and, hence, raises doubt on the accuracy of the outcomes obtained.